 The company also collaborates with external organizations through participation in communities.
 Specifically, it engages in the development community of OSS tools and make proposals for functional improvements.
-Toshiba also participates in OpenChain67 to contribute to the realization of OSS compliance in the supply chain.
+Toshiba also participates in OpenChain71 to contribute to the realization of OSS compliance in the supply chain.

 In addition, Toshiba is one of the core members of an OSS project called Civil Infrastructure Platform (CIP) under the Linux Foundation.
 This is a project focusing on solving common problems in order to use OSS safely in systems that are used for a long time and require high reliability, such as social infrastructure.
 As an example, Linux is increasingly used as an OS in social infrastructure systems and industrial equipment used in factories, but the support period for Linux is only a few years, which poses a problem.
-The CIP is discussing a system that allows OSS to be used for a longer period (10 years)
+The CIP is discussing a system that allows OSS to be used for a longer period (10 years or more).
+As Toshiba Corporation strengthens its business in the social infrastructure domain, it aims to maximize the benefits of OSS utilization through the activities of the CIP.

-67 For an outline of OpenChain activities, see the case study of Toyota Motor Corporation.
+71 For an outline of OpenChain activities, see the case study of Toyota Motor Corporation.